Do I Have Too Much Credit Card Debt?

-Credit limit: If your credit limit is $2,000 and you charge enough during a permanent change of station to raise the total balance to $2,020, you can expect a fee of $10, $20, or more.
+Credit limit: If your credit limit is $2,000 and you charge enough during a permanent change of station to go over your credit limit raising the total balance to $2,020, you can expect a fee of $10, $20, or more.

 Consequences of Credit Card Debt

 Credit card debt will diminish your cash flow and destroy your credit score if you don’t plan to act.